 Nevertheless, the AirPods just aren’t for everyone.
-Be it because of their price, the need to use them with non iOS devices, or any other reason, many shoppers are looking for the best AirPods alternatives instead.
+Be it because of their price, the need to use them with non-iOS devices, or any other reason, many shoppers are looking for the best AirPods alternatives instead.

 - AffordablernStylishrnGood soundrnTile integration

 - Mediocre battery lifernPhysical buttons

 When looking for the best AirPods alternatives, we had to ask ourselves what’s so special about the AirPods in the first place.
-Sure, they sound good, we can’t undermine this point, but if you’re only looking for audio quality you can find other models that sound just as good, if not better, and cost less.
+Sure, they sound good, we can’t undermine this point, but if you’re only looking for audio quality, you can find other models that sound just as good, if not better, and cost less.

 So a huge part of their appeal is simply that they are Apple AirPods.
 They’re stylish, they’re prestigious, and they’re instantly recognizable.
 And the Sesh Evo has good style and brand recognition in spades.

 Each bud can hold 5 hours of battery life, and the total battery life goes up to 20 hours with the charging case.
 All in all, they can see you through an entire day of playback, but you will have to charge them more often than the other models in this guide.

 Overall, the earbuds are comfortable, regardless of whether you use both of them or just one.
 Using only one bud is typically a good way to lose it, but thanks to Tile integration, finding the buds isn’t too difficult when you misplace them.

 The only major downside is that the Sesh Evo uses button controls.
 This requires you to push the entire earpiece into your ear, which can get really uncomfortable really fast.
 For example, cycling between EQ presets takes four button presses.

 - Highly customizablernGreat soundrnANC

 - ExpensivernNo water resistancernNo volume control

-First things first, the WF-1000XM3 boasts a design which isn’t similar to that of the AirPods but is nonetheless just as conspicuous.
-Finding the right ear tips to support this weirdish design is paramount, but thankfully Sony packs the WF-1000XM3 with no fewer than 6 pairs of ear tips with different sizes and materials.
+First things first, the WF-1000XM3 boasts a design significantly different to that of the AirPods, but is, nonetheless, just as conspicuous.
+Finding the right ear tips to support this weirdish design is paramount, but thankfully Sony packs the WF-1000XM3 with no fewer than six pairs of ear tips in different sizes and materials.

 Once you’ve found the right fit, there’s no need to worry about the earbuds falling off during everyday activities as they’re fairly stable, but we still wouldn’t recommend headbanging to metal with reckless abandon.

-Although if metal is your jam, you’ll find the loud and balanced sound of the WF-1000XM3 fits it quite well.
+Although, if metal is your jam, you’ll find the loud and balanced sound of the WF-1000XM3 fits it quite well.
 And thanks to the EQ options accessible through the app, you can customize the sound for many different genres of music.

 Aside from this, you get loads of features like accurate auto-pause, multi-connectivity, natural-sounding ambient mode, active noise canceling, and codec support for AAC and SBC.

-In terms of battery life, the Sony WF-1000XM3 can see you through an entire 8-hour workday without the ANC, and the charging case holds three additional charges which you can make use of expeditiously thanks to quick charging.
+In terms of battery life, the Sony WF-1000XM3 can see you through an entire 8-hour workday without the ANC, and the charging case holds three additional charges, which you can make use of expeditiously thanks to quick charging.